Efficient Monte Carlo sampling of metastable systems using non-local collective variable updates: Normalization of the steered dynamics -

 \section{Normalization of the steered dynamics \texorpdfstring{\eqref{eq:flucdissconstjarz1}-\eqref{eq:flucdissconstjarz2}}{ }}

-We assume in this section that the mass matrix $M=M\mathrm{Id}$ is isotropic and furthermore write the velocity schedule as $v_z(t_k) = \widetilde{v}_z(t_k)/\Delta t$, with a velocity $\widetilde{v}_z(t_k)$ normalized by the timestep.
+We explain in this section how the parameterization of the dynamics \eqref{eq:flucdissconstjarz1}-\eqref{eq:flucdissconstjarz2} can be simplified under certain assumptions.
+We assume here that the mass matrix $M=M\mathrm{Id}$ is isotropic and furthermore write the velocity schedule as $v_z(t_k) = \widetilde{v}_z(t_k)/\Delta t$, with a velocity $\widetilde{v}_z(t_k)$ normalized by the timestep.
 The parameterization then simplifies considerably.
 With the dimensionless momentum $\widetilde{p}=\sqrt{\beta/M} p$, which is of identity covariance under the equilibrium distribution, the steered dynamics \eqref{eq:flucdissconstjarz1}-\eqref{eq:flucdissconstjarz2} on $(q,\widetilde{p})$ read

 with renormalized Lagrange multipliers $\widetilde{\lambda}^{k+1/2}$ and $\widetilde{\lambda}^{k+3/4}$ that ensure that the constraints $(C_q)$ and $(C_p)$ are satisfied.
 Here, we have deliberately moved $\beta$ into the gradients of the potential since it is the quantity $\beta V$ that defines the target distribution at equilibrium (note that the correction $\beta V_\mathrm{fix}$ is independent of $\beta$).
 With this, \textbf{Step 2} of the algorithm in \cref{subsubsec:algo} is fully defined by the schedule $z(t_k)$ and $\widetilde{v}_z(t_k)$ as well as the two parameters $\alpha_1 = \Delta t\gamma/(4M)$ and $\alpha_2 = \Delta t^2 /(\beta M)$.
 Note that while the Fixman term in general depends on the mass $M$, under the assumption of the isotropic mass matrix, the gradient $\nabla V_\mathrm{fix}(q)$ does not.